 - Any and all other criminal arrests, including those that resulted in conviction, supervision or dismissal

-Although our office is located in Cook County, we generally handle petitions to seal or expunge in Lake county and DuPage county courts as well.
+We pursue petitions to seal or expunge in Cook county, Lake county and DuPage county courts.

 Call and speak with our friendly and knowledgable in-office staff who are trained to take detailed information they know will help our attorneys analyze your case.
 All information you share regarding pending cases is confidential and not shared with any outside party.
 We do not share client or prospective client contact information with anyone for any reason unless it is for the express purpose of representation in your case.
 Your privacy and dignity are of paramount importance to our law firm.
 Call 847-635-8200 now for help from one of the Chicago areas most proficient expungement and sealing law firms.